lucievaridel/test/README.md

 #### *Prunus* discriming features

-Few features found in this analysis discriminate the *Prunus* genus from the *Malus* and *Potentilla* genus and one will be present below.
+Few features found in this analysis discriminate the *Prunus* genus from the *Malus* and *Potentilla* genera and one will be present below.

 1. Arecatannin A2